Friday, June 29:

 Parking is available at Lake Sammamish State Park.
 All vehicles will need a Discover Pass.
 You can find out more about purchasing a yearly or one day pass here.
 The pass is needed for Sunday race day.

 Overall awards will go to the top-3 men and women.
-Then top 5 in 5 year age groups, and the top 3 relays.
-The award ceremony will begin when the majority of the field has finished for each race at approximately 10:30 AM.
+In the Sprint we will award top 5 in 5 year age groups, and the top 3 relays.
+The Super Sprint will award top 3 in 5 year age groups.
+The award ceremony will begin when the majority of the field has finished for each race at approximately 9 AM.
 All finishers will receive a Finishers Medal

 The race will have an incredible group of volunteers who support the athletes leading up to/on race day and are easy to identify by their bright green shirts.
 If you or someone in your support crew would like to join them, please email Patty or fill out this form.
 RTB Events will work to make sure they are placed into something they enjoy and works with their schedule.
 And we will feed them breakfast too!